SciML/SciMLExpectations.jl/docs/src/tutorials/gpu_bayesian.md

 Random.seed!(1);
 ```

-For this tutorial we will use the Lotka-Volterra equation:
+For this tutorial, we will use the Lotka-Volterra equation:

 ```@example Bayesian
 function lotka_volterra(du, u, p, t)